 Seriously?
 Why do you even have kids if you need a checklist to go camping?

-Some people go out of their way to make hiking and camping look difficult.
+Sometimes people go out of their way to make hiking and camping look difficult.
+Camping isn’t hard.

 We’re all busy right now so let’s cut the crap.
 Outdoorstype knows better.